England battling to avoid defeat by Australia

 Tongue and Robinson bowled nine-over spells, Stokes 12.
 James Anderson struggled and did not bowl at all after lunch, England kept the same ball for all 101.5 overs.

-When the eighth wicket fell, Lyon positioned himself at the top of the pavilion stairs, waiting to bat.
+When the eighth wicket fell, Lyon positioned himself in the Long Room, waiting to bat.
 After Josh Hazlewood was out, Lyon, in his 100th consecutive Test, emerged to a standing ovation.

 He bravely supported Starc.
 With the field back and almost no chance of a single, all the last pair could do was swing for the boundary.
 Lyon even hooked Broad for four before he miscued to Stokes at mid-wicket.